Opencontour/HelpGuides/en/docs/heapLeachModel.md

 Open Heap Leach Stacking Module (Utility menu)
 Misc Tab - Append Cutter Result - Choose File

 The Append function will override any existent CutterResult blocks with any new ones.
 This avoids having duplicated CutterResult shapes.The new stacking dataset (CutterResult) will be appended to the existing model.
+In addition, it will also add the imported CutterResult's 'cut_fill_num' to the maximum 'cut_fill_num' of the existing CutterResult dataset.

 > Use the Script tool to populate the ‘ltp’ property in the CutterResult layer.
-After you click Ok, exit the window.
-Opencontour uses a default of 1 for ltp, the script can be used to add different values.
+After you click OK, exit the window.
+Populating the Mineplan automatically assigns an 'ltp' value of 1.
+Depending on how future forecasting is set up, this value can be manipulated at the discretion of the user.

 ![Image](./images/ltp_populate.png)